martinpihrt/OSPy-plugins/plugins/weather_based_water_level/README.md

 * Show in footer:
   Show a short status on the OSPy home page footer with the last calculation time, missing rainfall and the current water adjustment.

+* Forecast details:
+  Opens a detail page with the last weather calculation.
+The page shows the used history, today and forecast days, including hourly data count, rainfall, average temperature, wind, humidity and the resulting water level adjustment.

 * Protect against freezing:
   If checked Protect against freezing plugin monitors temperature and protects stations from freezing.